-When people access the link sent by you, they will see a screen similar to the one shown below.
-Keep in mind that the images and text are all customizable.
+When people click on the link you provided, they will be taken to a screen similar to the one shown below.
+Remember that both the images and the text on this page are fully customizable.

 Creating & Editing a Template